Judge40/BetterMobGriefingGameRule/README.md

  - Silverfish
     - Whether the Silverfish egg can hatch and destroy the block.
     - Whether the Silverfish can hide and convert stone to monster eggs.
- - Snowman
+ - SnowMan
-    - Whether the Snowman can place a snow layer as it moves.
+    - Whether the SnowMan can place a snow layer as it moves.
  - Villager
     - Whether the Villager can harvest crops.
     - Whether the Villager can pick up loot from the ground.